 I’ve only had gravalax in cooking school and before that I didn’t even know what it was! haha Since I love salmon, I would enjoy this version so much more.
 This is such a gorgeous presentation and is definitely an elegant appetizer for a dinner party!
 Beautiful job Cheyanne!

 I can eat an entire plate of smoked salmon.
 I have a serious addiction I actually don’t buy it anymore because I’ve eating an absurd amount in one sitting.
 It’s just soooo good.
 I never thought about making it myself.
-I would devour this platter in minutes, Cheyanne.
-Of course, I remember Encino Man.
-I wonder what happened to Pauly Shore, I used to love him as a teen, but now that I’m older I can see why my parents didn’t enjoy his movies lol.
-Wow, the is a first recipe you ever posted???
-That’s crazy.
+I would devour this platter in minutes.
 You make this look so easy.
 I’m going to try it this week, I’ve spent a small fortune of smoked salmon.

-I love gravlax and your recipe seems pretty easy!! son is on my to-do list.
-Well done girl!
+I love gravlax and your recipe is pretty easy!!
+Thanks

 Wow!
 Your first post ever Chey??
 This looks like a fabulous spread for Mother’s Day or Easter.
 I have several friends who I know would be all over this.
 I’ll have to put this together for my next get together at the beach.
 We had a busy weekend.
 This time of year it’s all about work at the house and in the yard to get ready for SUMMER!
 Yahoo!
 Can’t wait!
 Have an awesome week Chey!

 Oh wow!
-I have never even thought about making my own gravlax, so I am super intrigued.
-Will definitely be trying this, as it looks fabulous!!
+I have never even thought about making my own gravlax, so I was super intrigued.
+It is fabulous!!!!
+Thanks!

 This is worth ALL the patience!
 I’d wait 100 hours if it meant having this beauty at the end of it!
-This is a perfect treat for Easter and Mother’s Day – but truly, the person in my house who will go crazy for this is my hubby!
-I see Father’s Day in this gorgeous recipe’s future!
-Pinned!
+This was the perfect treat for Easter AND Mother’s Day – but truly, the person in my house who went the most crazy for this is my hubby!
+I see Father’s Day in this gorgeous recipe’s future as well!

 Will be trying this recipe out for sure!
 The most difficult part of this recipe is the waiting.